DmmDGM/soda.css/README.md

 ### Disabling Features in Soda.css

-There are no official builds that only include specific features in Soda.css.
-However, you can disable them by deleting the corresponding code in the compiled code or overwriting them.
+Soda.css does not use a module-based system.
+Therefore, there are no official way to disable certain features in Soda.css.
+However, you can disable them manually by deleting the corresponding code or overwriting them in the compiled code.

-Alternatively, if you only use Soda.css for the colors, you can try out Sodalite.css.
+Alternatively, if you only use Soda.css for the custom colors, you can try out Sodalite.css.

 ### Full List of Soda.css Colors